 8.6.3 The Committee shall produce a report to shareholders on its activities to be included in the Company’s Annual Report, explaining in particular the work done by the Committee in relation to the oversight of risk management.
 The report should include:

-– the significant issues that the committee considered in relation to the financial statements, and how these issues were addressed;
+– the significant issues that the Committee considered in relation to the financial statements, and how these issues were addressed;

-– an explanation of how the Committee has assessed the effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, and information on the length of tenure of the current audit firm and when a tender was last conducted; and
+– an explanation of how the Committee has assessed the effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, and information on the length of tenure of the current audit firm and when a tender was last conducted;

 – if the external auditor provides non-audit services, an explanation of how auditor objectivity and independence is safeguarded.